-The drainpipe is used to drain water from the unit.
+The drainpipe is used to drain water away from the unit.
 Improper installation may cause unit and property damage.

-- Insulate all piping to prevent condensation and water damage. - If the drainpipe is bent or installed incorrectly, water may leak and cause a malfunction of the water-level switch. - In HEAT mode, the outdoor unit will discharge water.
-Ensure that the drain hose is placed in an appropriate area to avoid water damage and slippage due to frozen drain water. - DO NOT pull the drainpipe forcefully as this could cause it to disconnect.
+- Insulate all piping to prevent condensation, which could lead to water damage. - If the drainpipe is bent or installed incorrectly, water may leak and cause a water-level switch malfunction. - In HEAT mode, the outdoor unit will discharge water.
+Ensure that the drain hose is placed in an appropriate area to avoid water damage and slippage. - DO NOT pull the drainpipe forcefully.
+This could disconnect it.